SBuxton-IDM/school_interventions/tests/README.md

 # Tests

 This folder contains the tests to check the functionality of the code.
-NB: tests are currently being refactored.
+For a quick and dirty test, see `test_schools.py`.